anoma/nspec/docs/tutorial/engines/index.md

 ## On engine types

-An engine type is in bijective correspondence to a function that describes how every instance that is basen on this function behaves.
+An engine type is in bijective correspondence to a function that describes how every instance that is based on this function behaves.
-It has a number of inputs, which belong to one of three categories:
+It has some inputs, which belong to one of three categories:

 - information that is not changed (as part result of mere state transition function):
     - the cryptographic identifier
-- specific information about the event that has occured
+- specific information about the event that has occurred
     - for a message, the time of arrival and the actual message
     - for a timer that has elapsed, the "handle" of the timer
 - all other local information (as described above)

-As this funcion is strongly typed in the formal model, the engine type thus determines a list of types, which seems long.
+As this function is strongly typed in the formal model, the engine type thus determines a list of types, which seems long.
 Thus, let us "annotate" the above list.

 > - an {engine independent type for the} identity, namely a pair of
 >     - an external identity {type} and
 >     - an internal identity {type}
-> - {types for} mailboxes that store received messages in a list, in more detail
+> - {types for} mailboxes that store received messages in a list in more detail
 >   - a finite set of mailboxes, typically non-empty {from a finite set of types
 >     for mailbox contents---not to be confused with mailbox types}
 >   - a map from (engine-relative) mailbox identifiers to the above mailboxes